What Will You Study

 In your second year, you’ll take two compulsory courses: Critical Cultural Theory and Research Methods.
 You will have an exciting opportunity to study abroad in your second year as part of our excellent exchange programme with Carleton University in Ottawa, Canada.

-In your final year, you must complete an independent research Dissertation, where staff will support you on a topic of your choice.
+In your final year, you complete an independent research Dissertation, where staff support you on a topic of your choice.
 In addition to these core subjects, you’ll be able to select from a vast range of optional modules, including Consumer Culture and Advertising, Information Society and Virtual Cultures, Media in the Global Age, Viral Video Production, Gender and Media, and Visual Media and Culture.